Colgate hosts Northeastern after Pratt’s 26-point game - WTOP News

 Hamilton, New York; Friday, 5 p.m.
 EST

-BOTTOM LINE: Northeastern plays Colgate after LA Pratt scored 26 points in Northeastern’s 76-75 overtime loss to the Boston University Terriers.
+BOTTOM LINE: Northeastern faces Colgate after LA Pratt scored 26 points in Northeastern’s 76-75 overtime loss to the Boston University Terriers.

-Colgate finished 14-19 overall last season while going 10-4 at home.
+Colgate went 14-19 overall with a 10-4 record at home during the 2024-25 season.
 The Raiders averaged 72.1 points per game while allowing opponents to score 72.4 last season.

-Northeastern finished 17-15 overall a season ago while going 7-8 on the road.
-The Huskies averaged 70.1 points per game while allowing opponents to score 69.7 last season.
+Northeastern went 8-10 in CAA action and 7-8 on the road last season.
+The Huskies averaged 70.1 points per game last season, 34.8 in the paint, 13.8 off of turnovers and 10.5 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.